Signomials¶

 The Lagrange multipliers

-share a common matrix of exponent vectors, which we callalpha_hat
+s_gandz_gshare a common matrix of exponent vectors, which we callalpha_hat.When